The sky-high net worth of 'Vanderpump Rules' cast members

 Lisa Vanderpump

-The face of Vanderpump Rules has an estimated net worth of USD 90 million (INR 742 crore approx.), as per Celebrity Net Worth.
+The face of Vanderpump Rules has an estimated net worth of USD 90 million, as per Celebrity Net Worth.

-Vanderpump got her start in reality television with The Real Housewives of Beverly Hills (2010-2019) and raked in a total of around USD 4.5 million (INR 37 crore approx.), as per a 2021 Cosmopolitan report.
+Vanderpump got her start in reality television with The Real Housewives of Beverly Hills (2010-2019) and raked in a total of around USD 4.5 million, as per a 2021 Cosmopolitan report.

-Currently, her income mostly comprises her USD 500,000 (INR 4 crore approx.)-per-season salary from VPR, along with earnings from her other ventures, including Vanderpump Pets, Vanderpump Cocktail Garden and Vanderpump Wines.
+Currently, her income mostly comprises her USD 500,000-per-season salary from VPR, along with earnings from her other ventures, including Vanderpump Pets, Vanderpump Cocktail Garden and Vanderpump Wines.

 Additionally, the businesswoman co-owns multiple restaurants with her billionaire husband, Ken Todd — SUR, Tom Tom Restaurant and Bar, and the new Vanderpump à Paris, to name a few.